 A couple of small fishing towns, like Awendaw and McClellanville, are located on the mainland adjacent to the refuge.
 You can bet that enterprising boat owners will be renting and chartering vessels of all types and sizes on August 21.
 For past eclipses, especially those that have occurred mainly over open ocean, entire cruises have been organized for the benefit of eclipse chasers.
 Maybe a few ship captains will offer something similar.
 But whatever your vessel of choice—from rowboat to cruise ship—and wherever you happen to be—a few feet from the refuge or miles out at sea—being on the water as the National Eclipse exits the U.S. will unquestionably qualify as a unique eclipse experience.

-We’re not claiming any of these viewing sites are the “best” or “greatest” places to view the National Eclipse.
+We’re not claiming that any of these viewing sites are the “best” or “greatest” places to view the National Eclipse.
 They may not necessarily have the most promising weather prospects or the longest durations of totality and some of them may be far off the beaten track.
 If you’ve never seen a total solar eclipse before, you may want to hedge your bet by selecting a site located close to the centerline in an area that offers a good possibility of favorable weather.
 On the other hand, if you’re a nonconformist who enjoys a good adventure, consider viewing the National Eclipse from one of these ten unique places.
 And even if you don’t, simply knowing about them is fun too.

 NationalEclipse.com grants permission to reprint this article on the condition that the text is not altered in any way and a clickable link to NationalEclipse.com is conspicuously provided.